loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_3.md

     ...
 }
 ```
 Now that we have moved the code to a seperate class.
-Let's  recreate the test case from the previous chapter.
+Let’s recreate the test case from the previous chapter.

 ```csharp
 [Fact]